Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lysterfield, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Lysterfield has experienced around 18 dwellings receiving development approval each year over the past five financial years ending June 2021.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Lysterfield had around 18 dwellings receiving development approval annually over the past five financial years ending June 2021.
 This totals an estimated 92 homes.
-So far in the financial year 2026-27 (FY-26), six approvals have been recorded as of the latest AreaSearch quarterly estimate.
-Despite population falling during this period, development activity has been adequate relative to population changes, which could be positive for buyers.
+As of April 2026, six approvals have been recorded.
+During this period, population has fallen, suggesting new supply has likely kept up with demand, offering good choice to buyers.

-New development consists of 86.0% detached dwellings and 14.0% medium and high-density housing, preserving Lysterfield's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated population count of 535 people per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Lysterfield will gain 298 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+New building activity shows 86.0% detached dwellings and 14.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 535 people, reflecting its quiet development environment.
+Looking ahead, Lysterfield is expected to grow by 298 residents through to 2041, according to AreaSearch's latest quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development